ivarref/clj-paginate/README.md

 with vector or map as the backing data.

 Supports:
-* Collection that grows and/or changes.
+* Collections that grows and/or changes.
 * Long polling (`:first` only, not `:last`).
-* Used defined context stored in the cursor.
-* Or based filtering (maps only).
+* OR filtering (maps only).
-* Sort based filtering.
 * Batching (optional).

 ## Prerequisites